 – Rockland County, NY, camp director

 For high school students, an internship is a perfect introduction to biology and the challenges of working with live animals in an aquarium.
-Often college students can receive course credit, fulfill degree requirements and gain valuable practical experience by working as an Aquarium intern.
+Often, college students can receive course credit, fulfill degree requirements and gain valuable practical experience by working as an Aquarium intern.
 Previous interns have gone on to full-time jobs at The Maritime Aquarium, Sea World, Mystic Aquarium, Georgia Aquarium, Scripps Institute and other aquariums, as well as careers in related fields like veterinary medicine.

 We will accept applications for a waiting list.
-You may also wish to consider applying for an internship over a long winter or semester break.
+You also may wish to consider applying for an internship over a long winter or semester break.

 You must submit all requested forms and paperwork in a single application package only.
 Mail all requested forms and paperwork IN ONE PACKAGE to: Internships, The Maritime Aquarium at Norwalk, 10 N. Water St., Norwalk, CT 06854.